Overview

 The province of Agrigento is the 42nd largest Italian province by population with 434.870 people, located in the Sicily region.

+Agrigento is renowned for its exceptional archaeological site, the Valley of the Temples, which is a UNESCO World Heritage site.
 Visitors can marvel at the remarkably preserved ancient Greek temples, including the Temple of Concordia and the Temple of Juno.

+The city also offers picturesque views of the Mediterranean Sea and beautiful sandy beaches.
 Agrigento's historic center features charming streets, medieval architecture, and delightful local cuisine, making it a captivating destination for history enthusiasts and beach lovers alike.

 The larger Agrigento metropolitan area comprises 43 towns (comuni) and covers an area of 305.259 km2.

 The population density is 142 inhabitants per km2, making it somewhat densely populated.
+The male to female ratio is 1.00:1.06.

-.The province of Agrigento receives on average 273 hours of sunshine per month, or 9.1 hours of sunshine per day.NaN This is 15.68% more than the average for Italy and 5.13% more than the average for the region of Sicily.
+This is 15.68% more than the average for Italy and 5.13% more than the average for the region of Sicily.

 Throughout the year, it rains on average 5.86 days per month, which is below average for an Italian province.

-.The average monthly income in Agrigento is around 1169.78€, which is lower than the average for Italy.
+The average monthly income in Agrigento is around 1169.78โฌ, which is lower than the average for Italy.

-The estimated cost of living is around 1129.97€ per month for an individual or 1698.95€ per month for a family of 4.
+The estimated cost of living is around 1129.97โฌ per month for an individual or 1698.95โฌ per month for a family of 4.

-The cost for renting a small apartment (2-3 bedrooms) in a main city area is around 636.53€ per month.
+The cost for renting a small apartment (2-3 bedrooms) in a main city area is around 636.53โฌ per month.

 Overall, Agrigento is cheap compared to other Italian provinces.